CumulusNetworks/docs/content/cumulus-linux-54/Whats-New/_index.md

 {{< /tabs >}}

 {{%notice info%}}
 Cumulus Linux 5.4 includes the NVUE object model.
-After you upgrade to Cumulus Linux 5.4, running NVUE configuration commands replaces the configuration in files such as `/etc/network/interfaces` and `/etc/frr/frr.conf` and removes any configuration you add manually or with automation tools like Ansible, Chef, or Puppet.
+After you upgrade to Cumulus Linux 5.4, running NVUE configuration commands replaces the configuration in certain files and removes configuration you add manually (including TACACS, SNMP and any other switch configuration) or with automation tools like Ansible, Chef, or Puppet.
 To keep your configuration, you can do one of the following:

 - Update your automation tools to use NVUE.
 - {{<link url="NVIDIA-User-Experience-NVUE/#configure-nvue-to-ignore-linux-files" text="Configure NVUE to ignore certain underlying Linux files">}} when applying configuration changes.